open-compass/opencompass/docs/en/prompt/prompt_template.md

 ## String-Based Prompt

-String-based templates are a classic form of templates, and consider the following template:
+String-based prompt is a classic form of template.
+Consider the following template:

 ```python
 prompt_template=dict(